-The Kodiak Bear - The Largest Bears In the USA
+The Kodiak Bear - the Largest Bears in the United States

 Ursus arctos middendorffi, The Kodiak Bear